pietheinstrengholt/aws-certified-solutions-architect-associate-exam-tips/README.md

 # AWS Certified Solutions Architect summary

-After I have subscribed myself to A Cloud Guru I had the needs to write down a summary of what I learned.
-I found the following website: http://mistwire.com/2016/05/aws-certified-solutions-architect-associate-study-notes/
+After I have subscribed myself to A Cloud Guru I had the needs to write down a summary of what I learned, before taking the AWS Certified Solutions Architect Exam.
+Most of the materials I found on the following website: http://mistwire.com/2016/05/aws-certified-solutions-architect-associate-study-notes/, So a special thanks for Chris f Williams for putting everything together.
 Most of the information is still valid, although some things have been changed.
+I also highly encourage you to have a look at the AWS 2016 re:Invent 2016 video's.
+They cover the most importance services you need to learn with a more detailed background compared to the videos from A Cloud Gure.

 I have updated the document below.
 Feel free to create a pull request to update any missing or incorrect information.
-A special thanks for Chris f Williams for putting this together.

 ### Reference materials